 - Using a middleware or SDK in a growing ecosystem of integrations.
 By using these middlewares and/or SKDs, the application developer can hook OPA to make a decision before any request hits the business layer of the app.

 In short, some organizations may find that RBAC is suitable to handle basic permissions management.
 However, as the application grows, business requirements often require building permissions that RBAC simply can’t address.
 While attribute-based rules provide a lot of flexibility to build dynamic, context-based access control, managing those permissions as they grow and scale quickly becomes overwhelming.
 By leveraging OPA, you are able to address ABAC’s scaling limitations while still leveraging the power that attribute based access controls can offer.
+To learn more about when ABAC is a better option than RBAC, read our post on Role-based Access Control vs. Attribute-based Access Control for API authorization.

 - The NIST Model for Role-Based Access Control: Towards a Unified Standard.
 (July 2007).
 National Institute of Standards and Technology.